NishantRana99/Data-Analytics-SQL-Practice/README.md

 avg(salary) over( PARTITION BY department) as avg_salary from employee;

 # Q6- What is the total sales revenue of Samantha and Lisa?
 sol- select sum(sales_revenue) as total_rvenue from sales_performance where salesperson in ('Samantha', 'Lisa')

 # Q7- Find wine varieties tasted by 'Roger Voss' and with a value in the 'region_1' column of the dataset.
 Output unique variety names only.
 sol- select distinct variety  from winemag_p2 where taster_name = 'Roger Voss'and region_1 is not null;

+# Q8- Find the hour with the highest gasoline cost.
+Assume there's only 1 hour with the highest gas cost.
+sol- SELECT hour
+FROM lyft_rides
+ORDER BY gasoline_cost DESC
+LIMIT 1;